j-em/NewYorkTimes/README.md

 val page = 0
 getArticles("apikey", "myquery", LocalDate(2001, 9, 20), LocalDate(2001, 9, 20), page)
 ```

+### Other JVM languages
+The [Interop](http://j-em.xyz/NewYorkTimes/#jem.nytimes.Interop$) object contains (unsafe) methods that makes it easier to interact with the library outside of Scala.
+Optionals are automatically unwrapped and the usage of Monads is hidden.

 ## Build
 Running this in a shell should be enough.